AmpersandTarski/Ampersand/docs/landingpage/1-interested-visitor.md

 Ampersand automates the development of software for information systems.
 Ampersand is many things:
-* It is a [programming language](https://cs.ou.nl/oursi/OUrsi052-Joosten-programming-with-relation-algebras.pdf) in which you can define your * information systems.
+* It is a [programming language](https://cs.ou.nl/oursi/OUrsi052-Joosten-programming-with-relation-algebras.pdf) in which you can define your own information systems.
 * It is a way of formalizing domain models to standardize language and produce software at the same time.
 * It is a scientific quest into generative software, making formal theories useful for practitioners.
 * It is a [development environment](https://rap.cs.ou.nl) in which you can make your prototypes.